erikbenedict/README-generator/example/exampleREADME.md

 ## Description
-This is a brand new application that you will love!
+This is a brand new application that you will love!!

 ## Installation
-run ``` npm i ``` in the terminal
+Clone the repo, then run ``` npm i ``` in the terminal

 ## Usage
 Use to generate a professional README

 ## License
-Distributed under the MIT License.
-See [License Page](https://opensource.org/license/mit) for more information.
+Distributed under the Apache-2-0 License.
+See [License Page](https://opensource.org/license/apache-2-0) for more information.

 ## Contributing
-Fork the repo, then create a pull request
+Fork the repo, create a Feature Branch, commit your changes, push to the branch, then open a Pull Request

 ## Tests
 Run the application and check for errors